elliot-hicks/RL_Maze_Solver/README.md

 Note here that there are some helper functions, ``` is_ep_finsihed``` and ``` calc_reward``` which simply tell us if the episode is over and the reward for a given action respectively.
-I anticipate the env will also need some changes once the aMAZE_ai file is finished, Given the large overlap of the environment methods and  those discussed in the early Agent designs, the Agent class must be redesigned.
+I anticipate the env will also need some changes once the aMAZE_ai file is finished.
+Given the large overlap of the environment methods and  those discussed in the early Agent designs, the Agent class was heavily redesigned.

 # gym_maze_package Status:
 Improvements for the gym_maze_package are mostly at a standstill until I figure out how to get the custom gym environment